EmmaLawlor/atlantic_yoga/README.md

 - The page is designed in a simple layout, featuring the common logo, navigation bar and footer that features across all pages pf this site.
 This again adds to the user experience by creating a sense of familiarity on the site and allowing for simple navigation back to the main content.
 - The [image](https://github.com/EmmaLawlor/atlantic_yoga/blob/master/assets/images/thankyou_page.jpg) used on the page features colours in keeping with the main Atlantic Yoga palette.

+## Testing

+## Accessibility

+### Keyboard Navigation
+Verified that all pages of the site are compatible with keyboard navigation by using the tab, enter and arrow keys to move through the website.
+*Testing conducted on 07/07/21*

+### Screen Reader
+Verified that a screen reader can read the website including descriptions of links an images using Google Chrome screen reader extension.
+*Testing conducted on 07/07/21*

 ## Deployment
 The site was deployed from its [GitHub Repository](https://github.com/EmmaLawlor/atlantic_yoga) to GitHub Pages using the folling steps: